Disraeli Gears: Musical style

+In contrast to much of the band's other work, Disraeli Gears comprises mainly short, self-contained songs, with none of the improvisation and jamming for which the band was known onstage.
+In a track-by-track interview about the record for Record Mirror, Clapton revealed that "World of Pain" was one of his favorite tracks, written about the back tree in the garden of composer Pappalardi, and that "Dance the Night Away", with its 12-string guitars (the only time the instrument was used on a Cream recording), was Bruce's tribute to The Byrds, a band the group admired and were friends with.
+He also divulged that the full title of "SWLABR" is "She Walks Like A Bearded Rainbow" (which lyricist Brown admitted was about a man who defaces a painting of his girlfriend by adding facial hair) and was originally planned for release as a single, and that Eric himself chose Blind Joe Reynolds' "Outside Woman Blues" for the album so that one of his old blues idols would be able to collect royalties.
+With regards to "Mother's Lament", he stated that "at the end of every session we have a laugh by sitting around the piano doing a mock-English pub thing.
+We had a laugh with this one but it wasn't meant to be anything.
+We were then told it had been recorded and they wanted to put it on the album."

-Artwork
+Artwork and title

 The cover art was created by Australian artist Martin Sharp who lived in the same building as Clapton, The Pheasantry in Chelsea.
 Sharp would go on to create the artwork to Cream's next album Wheels of Fire and co-wrote the songs "Tales of Brave Ulysses" and The Savage Seven movie theme "Anyone for Tennis" with Clapton.
 The photography was by Bob Whitaker, known for his work for the Beatles, including the controversial Yesterday and Today "butcher" cover.
 Most of the photographs were taken in July 1967, with shoots in London's Hyde Park as well as in the Scottish Highlands.
 Some of the images were shot on Ben Nevis, the tallest mountain in the British isles.
 The photos show a clean-shaven Clapton with a bouffant, permed hairstyle.
 By the time of the album's release in November, however, he was letting his hair grow out straight and had grown a moustache.

 The front cover consists of a psychedelic collage with the title centred and band name below, surrounded by a floral arrangement.
 Martin Sharp was attempting to capture the sound of the music in the cover, which he describes as a "warm fluorescent sound":

 The cover art was later used for the compilation Those Were the Days.